 How much to take

-For most patients, the usual starting dose of ACCURETIC is 10/12.5 mg a day.
-The dose may need to be increased to one ACCURETIC
+For most patients, the usual starting dose is one Accuretic 10 mg/12.5 mg tablet a day.
+The dose may need to be increased

 How to take it